 - In April of 2007, the 1729 Soloman ex-Lambert was sold at Christie’s for $2.7 million to an anonymous bidder.

 - In 2010, the record for most expensive musical instrument was again broken when concert violinist Anne Akiko Meyers purchased the 1697 Molitor Stradivarius for a record $3.6 million.
 The Molitor was previously thought to have been owned by Napoleon Bonaparte.

 - In June 2014, The 1731 “Kreutzer” violin, which had a presale estimate of $7.5 million to $10 million failed to reach the reserve price after a sealed-bid auction that began June 6, at Christie’s auction house.

-A Stradivarius instrument is a financial and emotional investment that is only going to rise in value.
+What the list above clearly states is that a Stradivarius instrument is a financial and emotional investment that is only going to rise in value.